dell/csm-docs/content/docs/csidriver/features/powerstore.md

 ## Volume group snapshot Support

 CSI Driver for Dell Powerstore 2.3.0 and above supports creating volume groups and take snapshot of them by making use of CRD (Custom Resource Definition).
-To enable this feature one must enable snapshot feature

->Note: Volume group cannot be seen from the Kubernetes level as of now only volume group snapshots can be viewed as a CRD
+More information can be found here: [Volume Group Snapshotter](../../../snapshots/volume-group-snapshots/).

 ## Configurable Volume Attributes (Optional)